mleonardallen/CarND-Advanced-Lane-Lines/README.md

 Also, in order to have smoother transitions between frames, an average over the previous `10` frames is leveraged.
 The weight of each frame in the average is determined by the spread of y values within the detected pixels as well as a decay as the frame gets further away in time.

-Once we have our polynomial coefficients, I generate new x and y values for later drawing the lane overlay.
+_Note: Once we have our polynomial coefficients, I generate new x and y values for later drawing the lane overlay.
 This is because we may not have enough detected lane pixels to cover a large area within the drawn overlay.
-The generated data more consistantly covers a larger area.
+The generated data more consistantly covers a larger area._

 ![2nd Order Polynomial](https://github.com/mleonardallen/CarND-Advanced-Lane-Lines/blob/master/output_images/video/project_video-600-16-curvature.jpg)